 How can you AVOID it?

 All you need is the right protective gear or tools while welding.
-By now you’ll be wondering what the Welding SAFETY Equipment are.
+By now you’ll be wondering what the Welding SAFETY Equipment is.

 Here are the details: